 The first stop is Brownwood Paddock Square, a fantastic array of shopping, dining and entertainment, all themed from Florida’s days as one of the top beef producing states in the union.
 Take a stroll down Kiessel Road to check out the shops, then head over to the square.
 Grab a waffle cone at Scooples and enjoy the nightly live music.

 Time to catch some shut-eye at one of the top notch hotels nearby.
-The Villages features several hotels, including the Waterfront Inn at Lake Sumter Landing and several Marriot properties, all offering first class accommodations and a great night’s sleep.
+The Villages features several hotels, including the the nearby Brownwood Hotel & Spa as well as Waterfront Inn at Lake Sumter Landing and several Marriot properties, all offering first class accommodations and a great night’s sleep.

 To top off the day, head to the Spanish Springs Town Square, which is located right on Highway 441.
-Catch a movie at the Rialto Theater or just meander around the square, window shopping and taking in the live music.
-If you’re a steak lover, be sure to try the ribeye at the Cattle Baron Club.
+Throw a strike at Spanish Springs Lanes or just meander around the square, window shopping and taking in the live music.
+If you love Italian cuisine, be sure to try Augustine’s 1812 House.
 Afterwards, check out McCall’s Tavern, which is right around the corner on Alvarez Avenue.